Eaton Partners Acts as Exclusi - GuruFocus.com

 ROWAYTON, Conn., Nov.
-08, 2022 (GLOBE NEWSWIRE) -- Eaton Partners (“Eaton”), one of the largest placement agents and financial advisory firms and a wholly-owned subsidiary of Stifel Financial Corp. (: SF), is pleased to announce that it has acted as exclusive financial advisor and placement agent for Allied Industrial Partners LLC (“AIP”), an industrial-focused middle market private equity firm based in Houston, Texas.
-Eaton worked with AIP to raise institutional capital for a strategic, control investment in Wall Recycling, LLC, a leading regional provider of solid waste hauling, disposal and recycling services for municipal, commercial and industrial waste generators throughout North Carolina.
-The transaction closed on August 31, 2022.
+10, 2022 (GLOBE NEWSWIRE) -- Eaton Partners (“Eaton”), a leading placement agent and financial advisory firm and a wholly-owned subsidiary of Stifel Financial Corp. (: SF), is pleased to announce it has acted as exclusive placement agent for Blue Ridge Construction Capital (“BRCC”), a building products focused private equity firm that invests in family and founder-owned businesses.
+Eaton partnered with BRCC to fund a strategic investment in Artistic Paver Manufacturing (“Artistic”), a founder-owned manufacturer of high-end, interlocking, decorative concrete pavers for outdoor living, based in N. Miami Beach, FL.

-AIP was founded in 2019 by a group of seasoned operating executives and investment professionals led by Bradford Rossi and Philip Wright.
-The team’s strategy focuses on partnering with founder-owned businesses that provide mission-critical services, and have consistent cash flow generation and defensible market positions that would benefit from additional operational and M&A expertise.
-Eaton also served as the exclusive placement agent and financial advisor for AIP’s acquisitions of Waste Eliminator earlier this year and CES Power in 2021.
+Led by Casey Rentch and Ben Hughes, BRCC’s investment team operates with a growth-oriented strategy to help management teams scale their businesses and further enhance customer solutions.
+BRCC seeks to create long-term value for building products companies by delivering dynamic, knowledgeable and transformational partnerships to principled management teams.

-“We are thrilled to have worked with AIP on another successful institutional capital raise,” said Peter Martenson, Managing Director, GP Advisory, Secondaries, and Directs at Eaton Partners.
-“The team at AIP continues to build on their momentum of investing in high-growth companies like Wall Recycling, and this investment demonstrates the growing demand for recycling and environmental services.”
+“Congratulations to the Blue Ridge Construction Capital team on a successful capital raise,” said Peter Martenson, Managing Director, GP Advisory, Secondaries, and Directs at Eaton Partners.
+“The team’s industry experience, paired with its proprietary network, differentiated this capital raise by providing a significant runway for growth.
+We are thrilled with the outcome for BRCC.”

-“Wall Recycling has solidified itself as a leader in the waste management space, and we are excited to have made our largest acquisition to date with this investment,” said Bradford Rossi, Co-Founder and Managing Partner at AIP.
-“We appreciate Peter and the Eaton Team for assisting us on another successful capital raise and expanding our institutional LP base.”
+“Artistic Pavers has established itself as a leader in the outdoor living space market, and we are excited to continue expanding upon the Company’s success,” said Casey Rentch, Co-Founder and Managing Partner at BRCC.
+“We are grateful to Eaton Partners for helping us to facilitate this capital raise.”

 About Eaton Partners